seb86/MailPoet-Gravity-Forms-Add-on/README.md

 ## Screenshots

- 1. Form with MailPoet field applied
- 2. MailPoet settings under "Gravity Forms -> Settings"
+ 1. MailPoet settings under "Gravity Forms -> Settings"
+ 2. Form with MailPoet field applied
  3. Form on post/page

 ## Changelog

+__2.0.1 - 24/03/2014__

+* CORRECTED - Issue with screen id used for settings page, prevented from loading if in any other language but English.
+* CORRECTED - If function 'mailpoet_lists' is already defined, then don't load again.
+* REMOVED - Translation of the brand name 'MailPoet' only.

 __2.0.0 - 20/03/2014__